The 24th International Conference on Formal Engineering Methods

 Yu-Fang Chen, Academia Sinica, Taiwan

-Ranald Clouston, Aarhus University, Denmark
+Ranald Clouston, Australian National University, Australia

 Florin Craciun, Babes-Bolyai University, Cluj, Romania